The Piedmont Death Collective (PDC) is a network of death workers, grief tenders, and creatives.

 Mel Parinello

-This human experience has provided Mel with messy, treasured nuggets of wisdom.
-Her passion is rooted in the continual practice of removing her mask and sharing her true self, with all her quirks and nuances.
+This messy AND beautiful AND sometimes brutal human experience has provided Mel with treasured nuggets of wisdom and a wide and deep toolbox she loves to share.
+Her passion is rooted in her own continual practice of removing her masks and sharing her true self, with all her quirks and nuances.
 Mel honors the natural rhythm of the life cycle, honoring joy and grief, love and heartbreak, life and death as a sacred thread that connects all humanity.

 Danielle Lee